JHU-PL-Lab/odefa-proof-of-concept/README.md

 =====

-This directory contains an implementation of the language discussed in the paper "Control-Based Program Analysis: Now we learn our CBA's".
+This directory contains an implementation of the language discussed in the paper "Higher-Order Demand-Driven Program Analysis".
 This document contains information about compiling and running the Odefa toploop as well as information about the contents of this directory.

 Pre-generated Results
 ---------------------

 If readers wish to explore output without compiling the application, they are referred to the `sample-output` directory.
 This directory contains a series of DOT and PDF files.
-Each file contains either a CBA or PDS graph for one of the Overview examples at some level of polyvariance; the particular case is specified by the filename.
+Each file contains either a DDPA or PDS graph for one of the Overview examples at some level of polyvariance; the particular case is specified by the filename.
 Please note that all output in this directory was generated automatically by the Odefa toploop.